 When installed with proper sealed fittings, a conduit will not permit the flow of flammable gases and vapors, which protects from both fire and explosions.
-Metal and plastic conduit can be bent at the job site to allow for a neat installation process without excessive numbers of manufactured fittings.
+Metal and plastic conduit can be bent at the job site to allow for a neat installation process without an excessive number of manufactured fittings.

-Pittsburgh Pipe has been a leading supplier of High-Density Polyethylene (HDPE) pipe for over 20 years to both the telecom and water/sewer industries.
+For over 20 years, Pittsburgh Pipe has been a leading supplier of cable in conduit to the utility construction industry.
 We are one of the largest stocking distributors in the Midwest with an extensive inventory for immediate shipment.
-Pittsburgh Pipe has collaborated with engineers, contractors, and telephone companies to deliver miles and miles of high-quality poly pipe.
+Pittsburgh Pipe has collaborated with engineers, contractors, and telephone companies to delivery miles and miles of high-quality cable in conduit.

 Our industry reputation for supplying the Right Pipe, Right On Time is what we deliver every day.
 Whether you need one reel for a small extension or multiple truckloads for a cross-country project, we promise to deliver unequaled service and dependability, matched with competitive pricing.